harryye930/PlannerApp/phase2/README.md

 ## Project Specification
 ### Users
 #### Admin User
-- Select a template, and change the template name or template "published" status
+- Select a template, and change the template name, template "published" status, rephrase template prompts (what the prompts are asking for should still be the same, they are only allowed to rephrase the prompts)
+- Create a new daily, project, or reminder template (same here, the prompts in a new template should be asking for a set of things in a set order for that type of template; however, users have the freedom to phrase the prompts the way they want, as long as the prompts are asking for the required set of things)
 - Able to change any of the users' planners from private to public or public to private
   - can admin user revert change as well?
 QUESTION
 - Able to interact with every user's planners, even if they are private